abdulbaqi/abdulbaqi.github.io/_posts/2017-09-28-flask-on-heroku.md

 bigimg: /img/web-app.png
 image: /img/charts-market.jpg
 share-img: /img/charts-market.jpg
-tags: flask python heroku matplotlib
+tags: flask python heroku matplotlib technology
 ---

 Flask on Heroku!
 Seems a complete gibberish if you encounter them for the first time.
 But to me, for what I intend, they are very precious tools for any web developer.